- Home

 7. Savoury muffins

-Another recipe that’s perfect for Christmas nibbles are savoury muffins.
-Muffins are quick to prepare and easy to bake, so they’re great if you’re not a very confident baker.
-They also freeze really well, so you might want to put a batch in your freezer in case any unexpected guests drop by!
+Another Christmas bake that’s perfect for festive finger food is savoury muffins.
+Muffins are quick to prepare and easy to bake, so they’re great if you’re not very confident in the kitchen.
+They also freeze really well, so you might want to put a batch on ice in case any unexpected guests drop by!

-To ensure your savoury muffins taste suitably festive, you might like to include some cranberries; these cheese, cranberry and herb mini muffins by Food make the ideal party snack.
+To make sure your savoury muffins taste suitably festive, you might want to include some cranberries – these cheese, cranberry and herb mini muffins by Food make the ideal party snack.
 Alternatively, why not make Delia Smith’s savoury mini muffins?
 Her two flavours – goats’ cheese, red onion, and rosemary, and Gruyère, sage, and onion – should get you feeling Christmassy.

 Or, why not use up your Christmas dinner leftovers and make these savoury Christmas muffins from Co-op, which are packed with leftover sprouts, stuffing, cranberry sauce, and pigs in blankets?